 Over 800 cherry trees grow on a stretch of the Meguro River, spanning almost 4 km and transforming an otherwise ordinary river into a beautiful sight.

-Paper lanterns are strung along a kilometer-long section in Nakameguro — between Nambu Bridge and Saikachi Bridge — as part of the local cherry blossom festivals.
+Paper lanterns are strung along a kilometer-long section in Nakameguro — between Nambu Bridge and Saikachi Bridge — as part of the local cherry blossom festivals (note that these are only lit up for 14 days from when the first blossoms bloom), but there will also be lights.
 The narrow part of the canal near Nakameguro makes for a lovely, romantic stroll.

 For other fun and creative ways to enjoy cherry blossom season in Tokyo, see our alternative guide to hanami.